It’s something affecting all of us when the days turn darker and colder, and that’s how to insulate your home for winter.

 Usually, a home that has been built from the 1990s should have wall insulation to help retain heat but older homes may not have any wall insulation whatsoever.

 In the UK, a house will either have a cavity wall or a solid wall.

-Cavity walls have been used in most homes since the 1920s and a cavity is essentially the gap between two walls with one wall consisting of concrete block brick, and the outer wall being made of brick.
+Cavity walls have been used in most homes since the 1920s and a cavity is essentially the gap between the concrete block brick on the interior and the outer brick wall.

 Before this time, homes in the UK had solid walls so there is no cavity – but they leak around twice as much heat as a cavity wall will.

 Essentially, you’ll need to insulate from either inside the property or from outside, and this will cost much more than insulating a cavity wall.